With roots in ancient practices, yoga has become a recognized form of complementary treatment in mental health care.

 7 Benefits of Yoga for Mental Health

-Yoga helps with a range of mental health conditions, in both young and older adults.
+Yoga helps with a range of mental health disorders, in both young and older adults.
 Its postures and flows reduce stress hormones, sharpen your thinking, and bring many physical health benefits too.

 Here are the top benefits of yoga for mental health and for people in recovery from mental health conditions.